With this easy blender recipe, these are the best homemade crepes ever! Soft and tender, they are tasty served with sweet or savory fillings.

 Instructions

 • In a blender or large bowl using an electric mixer, combine the eggs, milk, flour, oil (or butter) and salt.
 Blend or mix on high until the ingredients are well combined.
 Cover the batter and chill in the refrigerator at least 1 hour or up to 24 hours.
-This helps the gluten to relax, making the crepes even more tender.
+This helps the gluten to relax, so the crepes are tender and not rubbery when cooked.

 • When ready to start cooking the crepes, heat a 10-inch nonstick skillet over medium heat for 2-3 minutes.
-Spray the bottom and sides of the skillet with nonstick cooking spray.
+Spray the bottom and sides of the skillet with nonstick cooking spray or brush with a bit of oil.
 The skillet should sizzle like crazy.
 You want it piping hot before you pour in the crepe batter.

 • Quickly whisk the crepe batter to recombine, then measure out 1/4 cup of the batter.
 Tilt the skillet off the heat and pour the batter to one side of the skillet, immediately twirling the skillet to coat the bottom with the batter.
-Set the skillet back on the heat and cook the crepe until the edges begin to brown, about 1 minute.
+Set the skillet back on the heat and cook the crepe until the edges begin to brown, 30 to 40 seconds.
 Loosen the crepe around the edge with a heat-proof spatula and gently (but quickly!) pick up the edges of the hot crepe with your fingers and give it a fast flip.

 Notes